Stylish estate is efficient and good to drive

 - Some plastics feel cheap

-It’s based on the Common Module Family (CMF) platform that underpins various other Renault Nissan Alliance models - it’s built alongside the Kadjar in Spain.
+It’s based on the Common Module Family (CMF) platform that underpins various other Renault-Nissan Alliance models, and is built alongside the Kadjar SUV in Spain.

-Both longer and lower than the previous generation model, there is more width between the wheels front and rear, which contributes to its sportier stance.
+Both longer and lower than its predecessor, there is more width between the wheels front and rear, which contributes to its sportier stance.

-The Megane comes with a wide range of familiar dCi diesel and TCe petrols, while a sporty GT model sits at the top of the pile with unique looks, a powerful petrol engine and some clever four-wheel steering technology.
+The Megane comes with a wide range of familiar dCi diesel and TCe petrols, while a sporty GT model sits at the top of the pile with unique looks, a pair of more powerful engines and some clever four-wheel steering technology.

 Style over space

-The clue that the latest Megane Sport Tourer is more style-focused is in the name.
-Rivals like the Volkswagen Golf Estate and Skoda Octavia Estate don’t have fashionable monikers and trump the Renault for outright space.
+The clue that the Megane Sport Tourer is more style-focused is in the name.
+Rivals like the Volkswagen Golf Estate and Skoda Octavia Estate don’t have fashionable monikers and trump the Renault for outright space, with over 600 litres of space on offer in both cases.

-A 521-litre capacity with the rear seats in place means the 2016 Megane Sport Tourer actually has a slightly smaller boot than the car it replaces.
-The seats do fold flat to reveal a large, square 1,504-litre load area though.
+A 521-litre capacity with the rear seats in place means the Megane Sport Tourer actually has a slightly smaller boot than its predecessor.
+The seats do fold flat to reveal a large, square 1,504-litre load area, though.

 Modern, tech-laden interior

-Inside, the Sport Tourer has the same modern interior as the hatch.
-Even in entry-level Expression+ trim it looks up-to-date and comes with lots of standard equipment, but it’s as you move up through Dynamique, Dynamique S, Signature and GT Line trims that you realise Renault has put a lot of thought into the interior design.
+Inside, the Sport Tourer has the same modern interior as the hatchback.
+Even in entry-level Expression+ trim it looks up-to-date and comes with lots of standard equipment, but it’s as you move up through Dynamique Nav, Dynamique S Nav, Signature Nav and GT Line Nav trims that you realise Renault has put a lot of thought into the interior design.

-There’s lots of advanced safety equipment on offer too, with lane departure warning, traffic sign recognition and automatic high beam available as standard.
-Features like adaptive cruise control, autonomous emergency braking and blind spot monitors also available.
+There’s lots of advanced safety equipment on offer too, with lane-departure warning, traffic-sign recognition and automatic high-beam fitted as standard.
+Features like adaptive cruise control, autonomous emergency braking (AEB) and blindspot monitors are also available.